 Last month I reported that I had a 3cm bulge at my L4/L5 that was pinching the nerve to my right leg and it had put me into a wheelchair.
-I had microdiscectomy spine surgery on the 21st as an out patient.
-It did eliminate he nerve pain, but my right leg has atrophied a lot – I lost an inch of the circumference of my right thigh.
+I had microdiscectomy spine surgery on the 21st as an outpatient.
+It did eliminate the nerve pain, but my right leg has atrophied a lot – I lost an inch of the circumference of my right thigh.

 Even though I have spent most of the last two months on my back, I am not wasting my time.
 Among my efforts are: I have had time to work toward having murder hornets declared the official wildlife mascot of 2020 and I have also determined that there is not an even number of each color in the big jars of M&M peanuts that Costco sells.

 This year has been so ridiculous and weird that I don’t have the energy to be surprised anymore.
 A portal to another world could open up in my living room and I’d be like “Well, I guess this is just another thing I’m going to have to learn to live with”

 I was thinking of contacting our Church’s youth director and asking if anyone has tried writing “COVID19” on a piece of paper and throwing it into a bonfire at a youth meeting.
 The church does have a fire pit.
 I’m ready to try anything.

 I have continued to track the progress of the vaccines.
 I was disappointed that the Oxford compound had an adverse event and the trial was temporarily suspended.
 It doesn’t mean that the Oxford compound is no longer a candidate, it does mean that safety protocols are being followed.